scrtlabs/SecretNetwork/docs/dev/tutorials.md

 ## Tutorial Developing your first Secret Contract
-Refer to this [tutorial](https://github.com/darwinzer0/secret-contract-tutorials/tree/main/tutorial1) from darwinzer0 about his experience on developing a Secret Exploding Message app.
+Refer to this [tutorial](https://github.com/darwinzer0/secret-contract-tutorials/tree/main/tutorial1) from darwinzer0 about developing a Secret Exploding Message app.

 A recommended walkthrough, with practical insights on Secret contract functions, messages & storage.